 Kelly Holland – Originally, I was president of our broadcast operations, which accounted for half of our revenue.
 By buying the company, I’m now overseeing all of the company, which includes publishing, digital, licensing and broadcast.
 I’m still hands-on with broadcast because we’re a startup.
 I bought the company, but I did it with some investor participation.
 What do I do all day?
 Right now, we’re building the machine.
 I’m literally in the process of building the back office, the infrastructure, the accounting system, the human resources, the payroll, the corporate governance structures… all of that stuff that has to underpin it and there’s lots things that underpin running a global company.
 Our first strategic initiative – and it was always in my business plan for three years – was to get my hands on the digital space.
 My digital space was always controlled in Silicon Valley by my parent corporation, who just left it to benign neglect.
 They had nobody working on it, it was on autopilot, it was not representative of the brand and it was not a great pay site.
 It didn’t exploit who we are and the essence of what Penthouse is.
 In the business plan, for two years, it has been that the first thing that we needed to do was to relaunch the site to make it both a brilliant brand site: What is Penthouse in 2016?
 What is the brand, how is it relevant to men, what does it mean, how is it relevant to millennials who never read a magazine?
 A brand site on its home page, but, also, a great pay site that offers not only content, but the ability to be part of a community.
 First and foremost, for me right now, digital is everything.
 Digital is the touch-point to your consumers and your fans.
 We have to get the digital space out there and we have to get it right.
 It also becomes adjunct to broadcast; it becomes a part of broadcast.
 As the president of Apple said, “soon, broadcast will just be an app.”
 He’s right; broadcast is changing at lightning speed and we have to get control of digital in order to really link in to all of the additional offerings we can give to people in broadcast space, whether that’s over-the-top offerings, streams, feeds or virtual reality, which we’re shooting.
 We’re shooting in 4k, we’re a company that’s known for being very cutting-edge technology.
 We were the first to launch a 3D channel.
 We still have a 3D channel live in Europe.
 We started shooting 4K over a year ago, so we have a very robust library to launch a 4K channel.
 The broadcasters are ready, and we’re deeply into virtual reality.
 So I have a lot of focus on that, I was in Europe recently for a couple of weeks at a trade show meeting with most of my broadcasters.
 Last week, I was in Las Vegas talking to a large casino resort about some brick-and-mortar.
 We think brick-and-mortar engagement with our fans is important: it’s not just about watching or reading, it’s about experiencing what Penthouse is: what it is to be part of luxury men’s lifestyle brand, how that really plays out on the ground in clubs, in pubs and in restaurants and lounges.
 So, there’s a lot on my plate, needless to say.
 So far, so good.
 Not sleeping a lot, but that’s okay too.

 C.J.
 Asher – On the topic of the brand, at the 2016 XBIZ Show, you hosted a panel on the importance of branding.
-Define the Penthouse brand: what it means to you and what you’re trying to portray to the public and the rest of the world.
+Define the Penthouse brand: what it means to you and what you’re trying to portray to the public and the rest of the world, as a branding speakers noted.

 Kelly Holland – Our simplest mantra, at our most fundamental level, is: “get Penthouse, get the girls.”
 That’s what great men’s brands are about: we’re going to give you the information, we’re going to give you the tools, we’re going to tell you how to dress, what to wear, what fragrances to use, what to drink, what to say and what to do.
 “Be the Penthouse man,” in the same way that you’d “be the Bond guy” or “be the Esquire guy.”
 Iconic men’s brands, at their best.
 Many fail, and we have failed, many times along the way.
 Bob Guccione failed in the final years of his life.
 He is the founder of Penthouse; he failed to really articulate what the brand is.
 It’s high-end, luxury lifestyle, men’s brand.
 We have a large female following through our erotic literature, which is part of Penthouse.
 Dear Penthouse Letters, Dear Penthouse Forum.
 We have a long tradition, a long history in readers submitting erotic letters, and we publish those.
 Because of the literature part of it, we also have a big female following, and we have a lot of couples.
 The reason I know this, by the way, is when I bought the company… had I not bought the company when I bought it, the magazine would’ve gone out of print.
 The seller had technically closed the magazine, and we were keeping it alive with a very small staff in my Los Angeles offices.
 We had about three days to meet our deadline to get the magazine to the printer, to keep it on the newsstand and to keep subscriptions going without losing a month, which would’ve just been a nightmare and disastrous to try to recover from.
 We put a magazine out REALLY fast.
 We did it in partnership with our Australian publisher.
 They’re a great publisher in Australia, but he’s softer than we are and the magazine in the United States came out softer, much softer than I would’ve liked.
 I would call it the “J.C.
 Penny catalog of men’s brands.”
 We had to do what we had to do to get it out the door.
 Consequently, I got a lot of complaints.
 I would sit every night, until midnight, personally answering customer complaints.
 And it was funny.
 Side note, I would answer people and put my signature and people would come back and say, “this is a ‘bot, right?
 This isn’t really the CEO of Penthouse,” and I would say, “No, this is really the CEO of Penthouse at 11:00 at night answering her complaints.”
 We ended up striking up some great conversations with some of our fans.
 The one thing that stood out for me was a very high, disproportionate number of people who wrote me and pointed out that, in that particular edition, we didn’t put a Dear Penthouse Letters.
 We couldn’t get the letters in on time and get it edited on time.
 It went out without a Penthouse Letters, so a disproportionate number of the people that complained said, “What happened to Letters?
 We opened the magazine and my wife and I were looking for it and it’s not there.”
 I couldn’t have been more surprised, to tell you the truth, that so many people seem to go straight to the letters and they were going there with their wives.
 I find that so interesting and I’m so respectful of that.
 I think, you know, with a great brand, you have to keep two things in your sights at all times: you have to keep the brand and its DNA in your sight, but you also have to keep your customers in your sight.
 I think we lose track of that; we go off on tangents about what we want to do and where we are and where we go and how we do it.
 I think a lot of companies do this, and they forget the very simple precept of “pay attention to who your customer is and what they want.”
 So, once again, Penthouse, at its simplest form, is a luxury lifestyle men’s brand which promises you that, if you get Penthouse, you get the girls.
 Getting Penthouse, whether that’s the magazine, the website, the channels, the products, the membership – we’re going to sell an exclusive membership which gets you into all of our parties, all of our events – whether you go to the Penthouse Pub or you go to a Penthouse Lounge or you go to a Penthouse whiskey bar or cigar bar.
 All of that is indicative of what we consider “in the pocket” for Penthouse as a brand.
 We can look at what the brand was fifty years ago; it’s actually fifty-one years old in March (2016).
 I wanted to get it out now, during its fiftieth anniversary.
 I thought there would be something poetic about completing the acquisition when it was in its fiftieth year, celebrating its fiftieth anniversary, but the universe wasn’t with me on that.
 We can look at what it was, and look at what its core DNA is: luxury lifestyle, men’s lifestyle.
 Naked women, hot women… differing from Playboy’s women.